 A way to make Google Analytics bit better and GDPR-compliant

-I’ve turned off every advanced tracking option that Google allows you to.
-You can do the same like this:
+If you’re not ready to remove Google Analytics, you can still turn off every advanced tracking option that Google allows you to.
+Just like this:

 - Remove the “Data collection for advertising features” which includes remarketing ability and user demographics and interest reporting (under “Tracking info” and “Data collection” in the Google Analytics admin section).